What is Recruitment Marketing? - Complete Guide

 It will make your passive candidate sourcing much easier, and you will get skilled people with minimal effort.

 In your opinion, you think you have done a great job of finding and shortlisting those potential matches.
 You gave the list to the manager for further proceeding.

 But what is the ratio of your candidates converted into employees?
-How to measure your talent sourcing effectiveness?
+How do you measure your talent sourcing effectiveness?
 Here are crucial candidate sourcing metrics you need to track to analyse your success.

-This crucial metric will let you know which channels are bringing the most qualified and suitable candidates for particular open roles.
+This crucial metric will let you know the best sourcing channels for recruitment, which are bringing the most qualified and suitable candidates for particular open roles.
 Hence, recruiters and hiring managers can spend their efforts and resources on certain quality channels only.
 Here is the formula to calculate sourcing channel effectiveness.

 Let’s say you get 85 developers from LinkedIn, and you hire 13 people who are the perfect fit for the job.
 Hence, your sourcing channel efficiency would be 13/85 x 100= 15.29%.